flare891/rmslow/Drawings/Eva/Search/README.md

 ```

 #### File Object
-The raw file is stored in S3.
+The raw file is stored in S3, alongside its guide #.

 ## Eva File API
 The File web service will be written in Java and hosted inside a EC2 Apache Tomcat instance.